ARCCSS-extremes/climpact2/README.md

        particular operating system.
 In most Linux operating system a command such as "sudo apt-get install g++" at the command line (i.e. not inside R) will suffice in installing the software.
 Once done, run ClimPACT2 again.

+    2) If you experience trouble installing R packages in Windows, try to disable your antivirus temporarily.

   Documentation